Tarsal Coalition – Identification and Treatment Options

-A tarsal coalition is a variation found in some people where some of the tarsal bones of the foot are fused together.
+Tarsal coalitions are a variation found in some people where some of the tarsal bones of the foot are fused together.

 The tarsal bones are the seven larger bones that make up the back of the foot; behind the toes and the attached metatarsal bones.

-The two most common tarsal coalitions:
+The two most common tarsal coalitions include:

-- Calcaneonavicular joint – the joint between the calcaneus and the navicular bones.
+- Calcaneonavicular Joint – the joint between the calcaneus and the navicular bones.

-- Talocalcaneal joint – the joint between talus and calcaneus bones.
+- Talocalcaneal Joint – the joint between talus and calcaneus bones.